 - In Onslaught Reborn, Wolverine disguises himself as Hawkeye.

-- An unrelated but equally noticeable style of his; when he creates a new villain, that villain will be inserted into the past of the hero, and will instantly have deeply personal relationship with the hero to the point of becoming their new Arch-Enemy; Hush, Bruce Wayne's childhood best friend (who had never been mentioned before), Romulus, who had secretly been manipulating Wolverine all his life, and Red Hulk, who was actually General Thunderbolt Ross the whole time.
+- An unrelated but equally noticeable style of his; when he creates a new villain, that villain will be inserted into the past of the hero, and will instantly have deeply personal relationship with the hero to the point of becoming their new Arch-Enemy; Hush, Bruce Wayne's childhood best friend (who had never been mentioned before), Romulus, who had secretly been manipulating Wolverine all his life.
+Red Hulk subverts this trend by being revealed to be longtime Incredible Hulk supporting character General Thunderbolt Ross the whole time.